-Given the fact that pulse surveys are conducted quite frequently, they can offer almost real-time assessment of the satisfaction levels of the workforce.
-These surveys enable organizations to collect vital data related to the different aspects of employee satisfaction at regular intervals, understand the progress of various HR initiatives, identify issues quickly and fix them without delay.
+These surveys enable organizations to collect vital data related to the different aspects of employee satisfaction at regular intervals.
+They help organizations understand the progress of various HR initiatives, identify issues quickly and fix them without delay.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)